telekom-security/tpotce/cloud/ansible/README.md

 `ansible-playbook deploy_tpot.yaml`
 (Yes, it is as easy as that :smile:)

+If you are running on a machine which asks for a sudo password, you can use:
+`ansible-playbook --ask-become-pass deploy_tpot.yaml`

 The Playbook will first install required packages on the Anible Master and then deploy a new server instance.
 After that, T-Pot gets installed and configured on the newly created host, optionally custom configs are applied and finally it reboots.